hippobobimus/bpm/README.md

 Clone this GitHub repository, navigate to its directory and run the following terminal command.

-    $ cargo --examples <EXAMPLE_NAME>
+    $ cargo --examples <EXAMPLE_NAME> --release

+In the examples, the large red ball is user controllable with the following key bindings:

+- 'Up/Down/Left/Right' or 'h/j/k/l' = movement in the x-z plane.
+- 'Spacebar' or 'w' = movement up in the positive y direction.
+- 's' = movement down in the positive y direction.

 The following examples are currently available:

+#### drop_random_balls

+Upon pressing the 'Return' key, 1000 coloured balls of variable size and position, along with the user controllable red ball, are dropped above a green plane.

-#### primative_playground
+#### drop_stack_of_balls

-A very simple example in which a number of static cuboids and spheres are spawned randomly in 3D space, along with a rotating 'fan' (elongated cuboid).
-A single sphere can be controlled with the keyboard and upon 'collision' with any other object or plane, the contact data generated will be printed to the terminal.

-Controls:

-- Up/Down/Left/Right = movement in the x-z plane.
-- Spacebar = movement upwards in the positive y direction.
+Upon pressing the 'Return' key, a stack of coloured balls, along with the user controllable red ball, are dropped above a green plane.

 # References